Pixelguru26/Base-Libs/README.md

 * `line:solveNormMDist(v,left)` solves for the point at a distance of `v` along the middle normal of the line - right by default, left when given arg.
 * `line:SATPoint(v,left)` returns true if the sent vector is behind the line (negative on right normal, unless 'left' is true) and the distance on the projection.
 * `line:SATPoints(points,left)` returns true if the minimum point is behind the line, then the minimum index and value. `points` should be an array of vectors.
+* `line:SATPointsRec(rectangle,left)` returns SAT data of a rectangle's points.
+Returns intersecting, nearestPointIndex, nearestDistance
 * `line:unpack()` returns ax, ay, bx, by
 * `line.fromRec(rec)` returns sides of a rectangle - top, right, bottom, left - as lines
+* `line.fromRecI(rec,i)` returns the `i`th side of a rectangle as a line.

 * `line:del()` recycles the line as above.